-- 9.1 The plan is stated in terms of days input, which represents our best estimate of the way in which the audit resources will be deployed.
-The plan itself should however be viewed as a fluid document, with the specific content of individual reviews being subject to revision if required following the more detailed scoping meetings held with client management teams prior to formal commencement of individual audit reviews. - 9.2 The content and outline scope of each audit within the plan, as well as an estimate of the number of audit days considered appropriate, is provided in the table below:
+9.1 The plan is stated in terms of days input, which represents our best estimate of the way in which the audit resources will be deployed.
+The plan itself should however be viewed as a fluid document, with the specific content of individual reviews being subject to revision if required following the more detailed scoping meetings held with client management teams prior to formal commencement of individual audit reviews.

+9.2 The content and outline scope of each audit within the plan, as well as an estimate of the number of audit days considered appropriate, is provided in the table below:

-Audit review and anticipated timing Outline audit scope Days Planning principle Governance a nd business effectiveness Overall governance, risk management and control arrangements Quarter 4 In addition to the direct assurance gained from the individual audit assignments listed below, we will additionally gain assurance as follows: • We will consider the robustness of the risk management arrangements from our involvement and attendance at the meetings of the Audit Committee. • We will obtain assurance regarding the adequacy of governance arrangements, through our review of the minutes of the Executive Board, the Service Management Team and the Corporate Programme Board.
-3 Phase two (Obtaining assurance that key controls previously examined in detail are still operating effectively) Service delive ry and support Safeguarding We will assess the adequacy and effectiveness of the processes and controls in place to ensure LFRS works effectively with partner agencies to help prevent abuse and neglect and to provide a consistent approach when responding to safeguarding concerns.
-We will additionally consider whether there are appropriate 10 Phase one and two - we will both document the control framework and then assess the effectiveness
+Audit review Outline audit scope Days Governance a Governance and business effectiveness Overall governance, risk management and control arrangements In addition to the direct assurance gained from the individual audit assignments listed below, we will additionally gain assurance as follows: We will consider the robustness of the risk management arrangements from our involvement and attendance at the meetings of the Audit Committee.
+We will obtain assurance regarding the adequacy of governance arrangements, through our review of the minutes of key operational and decision-making boards across LFRS.
+3 Service delive Service delivery and support Recruitment: Wholetime and On Call firefighters The review will consider whether current recruitment activity adopts a Positive Action approach and is efficient and effective at ensuring the right person is recruited to each individual role.
+The review will in particular consider whether on call contracts being offered are commensurate with need.
+12 Training, learning and development This review will consider the adequacy and effectiveness of the controls in place to ensure that firefighters are able to demonstrate ongoing compliance with the competencies required of their individual roles, and in particular we will consider the completeness and accuracy of individual training records, the timely completion of initial training programmes and compliance thereafter with individual training renewal/ refresh periods.
+We will additionally consider if and how learning and development needs identified by the Operational Assurance Group are being addressed across the Service.
+12

-Audit review and anticipated timing Outline audit scope Days Planning principle controls in place to ensure that firefighters and staff are able to recognise a person at risk of abuse or neglect in order that appropriate action is taken to protect them from harm should an emergency arise or to focus prevention activity towards them. in operation of controls Compliance with GDPR/ data Protection standards We will assess the adequacy and effectiveness of the processes and controls in place to ensure compliance with the General Data Protection Regulations and the Data Protection Act, regarding the storage, location and delivery of the right information to the right people at the right time.
-10 Phase one and two - we will document the control framework and then assess the effectiveness in operation of controls Business prod cesses Accounts payable Quarter 3 The audit will consider whether there are adequate and effective controls in place to ensure: Compliance with financial regulations and the scheme of delegation.
-Processes employed for the ordering, receipting and payment of goods and services is appropriate and efficient.
+Audit review Outline audit scope Days Business pro Business processes Accounts payable The audit will consider whether there are adequate and effective controls in place to ensure: Compliance with financial regulations and the scheme of delegation.
+Processes employed for the ordering, receipting and payment of goods and services are appropriate and efficient.
 Inaccurate, illegitimate or duplicate orders/ invoices are not processed and paid.
-7 Phase two (compliance testing of existing controls) Accounts receivable Quarter 3 The audit will consider whether there are adequate and effective controls in place to ensure: Invoices are raised on a timely basis for all goods and services provided.
+7 Accounts receivable The audit will consider whether there are adequate and effective controls in place to ensure: Invoices are raised on a timely basis for all goods and services provided.
 Invoices are cancelled or written off appropriately.
 Income is correctly accounted for.
-4 Phase two (compliance testing of existing controls)

-Audit review and anticipated timing Outline audit scope Days Planning principle Debtors are actively managed so as to reduce the level of bad debts and loss of income.
-General ledger Quarter 3 The audit will consider whether there are adequate and effective controls in place to ensure: Access to the accounting systems is appropriately managed and controlled.
+Debtors are actively managed so as to reduce the level of bad debts and loss of income.
+4 General ledger The audit will consider whether there are adequate and effective controls in place to ensure: Access to the accounting systems is appropriately managed and controlled.
 There are no unauthorised changes to the accounting records.
 Financial data is complete, timely and accurate.
 Misappropriations or errors are detected.
-4 Phase two (compliance testing of existing controls) HR/ Payroll Quarter 3 The audit will consider whether there are adequate and effective controls in place to ensure: Access to the HR and payroll systems is appropriately managed and controlled.
+4 HR/ Payroll The audit will consider whether there are adequate and effective controls in place to ensure: Access to the HR and payroll systems is appropriately managed and controlled.
 Key HR and payroll data and information is securely retained.
 No unauthorised or invalid appointments have been made and valid appointments have been correctly established.
-No unauthorised or inaccurate payments or adjustments to pay have been processed.
-Staff are paid in a timely manner.
-Payroll costs and deductions are correctly accounted for.
-10 Phase two (compliance testing of existing controls) Treasury management Quarter 3 The audit will consider whether there are adequate and effective controls in place to ensure: The regulatory framework/ internal treasury management strategy/ policy is followed.
-Treasury management reports to members are accurate and clear.
-Investment and borrowing decisions are based on accurate 4 Phase two (compliance testing of existing controls)
+10